frankframework/frank-flow/README.md

 Besides dragging and clicking the pipes, there are some additional options in the right-click menu:

 - Toggle activity mode: The pipes will change to a simpler and compacter appearance by clicking this option.
-- Realign flow: You can reset the flow to a generated flow.
+- Realign flow: You can regenerate the locations of the pipes (without changing the run-time behavior of your configuration).
 - Toggle curve: Change the angled lines to curves.
 - Toggle flow direction: Change to flow from vertical to horizontal mode.
 - Export SVG: This option will export an SVG image of the part of the canvas you are looking at.

-There are two more options that will be discussed in the further chapters.
+There are two more options that will be discussed in dedicated sections.

 ### 🎛 Pipe options